CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

 4. Find a running pod and open it's terminal.
 5. From here you can use the $SHARED_DIR [see here](#files-created-in-the-shared_dir) to find the kubeconfig file to access the cluster from the cli

-#### Access the ROSA Hypershift cluster from the console
+#### Access the ROSA Classic/Hypershift cluster from the console

  - We are using the staging to deploy these ROSA clusters this means that you can access [https://qaprodauth.console.redhat.com/](https://qaprodauth.console.redhat.com/) to view the cluster that you are creating.

 1. Login to [https://qaprodauth.console.redhat.com/](https://qaprodauth.console.redhat.com/) using an incognito window.
 If you are a member of CSPI reach out to someone on the team to get the login credentials for the automation account.
-2. From here navigate to OpenShift -> Clusters and if your job has already deployed the ROSA hypershift cluster you will find a cluster there.
+2. From here navigate to OpenShift -> Clusters and if your job has already deployed the ROSA classic/hypershift cluster you will find a cluster there.
 3. From there you can track the completion of deployment and once done click a button to access the web console.
 4. The login information to access the cluster can be found in the api.login file that is placed in the $SHARED_DIR of a pod on the build cluster (See details in step 5 above).